gillyware/gatekeeper/docs/configuration.md

 **Key:** `tables`

 Specifies the database table names used by Gatekeeper.
-There are 3 tables for entities, 3 pivot tables to assign entities to models, and an audit log table.
+There are 4 tables for entities, 4 pivot tables to assign/deny entities to/from models, and an audit log table.

 ```php
 'tables' => [